-Brian Lipford, the attorney for the Amishmen, has since asked for a new trial along with “amended and additional findings of fact” on the basis that “the state and the county failed to prove that there were no alternative subsurface sewage systems that were less intrusive on the men’s religious beliefs.”
+Brian Lipford, the attorney for the Amishmen, has since asked for a new trial (article no longer online) along with “amended and additional findings of fact” on the basis that “the state and the county failed to prove that there were no alternative subsurface sewage systems that were less intrusive on the men’s religious beliefs.”

 The men had proposed an alternative “mulch basin” system that they said would suffice for disposal of gray water.
 That decision on a new trial/amended findings should be coming soon.

 To get a better sense of this unusual case (Amish, with their bedrock values of nonresistance, almost never sue in court), I asked Karen Johnson-Weiner some questions.

 Karen served as an expert witness for the plaintiffs, and is Distinguished Service Professor of Anthropology Emerita at SUNY-Potsdam.
 Her books include New York Amish: Life in the Plain Communities of the Empire State, and The Amish (co-authored with Donald Kraybill and Steven Nolt).

 Karen knows the Swartzentruber Amish as well as just about any non-Amish person (see previous Swartzentruber-themed guest posts by Karen on the Amish skid house, confusingly-similar Amish names, and braiding girls’ hair), so it’s no surprise she was asked to be involved in this case.

 Why did these Amish decide to go to court?
 What’s the big deal about installing a septic tank?
 What could happen next?